copsTvFan/cops-episode-guide/guide.md

 - (12:43 AM Assistance Call) Sheriff's Dept Mountain Detachment -- Deputy John Heacock says the weather can be really unpredictable, even in one shift.
 It can start clear, then the next minute be pouring rain.
-Flares stop a fleeing suspect; neighbors fight over a boat; an ex-wife claims assault.
+- Flares stop a fleeing suspect
+- neighbors fight over a boat
+- an ex-wife claims assault.

 ### CP-922